Ben-Tiemeyer/spotify-releases/README.md

 A script to query new releases and popularity rankings from Spotify for a group of artists and store in a sqlite DB

 <b>Methodology</b><br/>
-Script loops through each artist within input .txt file and retrieves any Albums, EPs, Singles, or Features that each artist has released on Spotify within the specified time period<br/>
+The script loops through each artist within input .txt file and retrieves any Albums, EPs, Singles, or Features that each artist has released on Spotify within the specified time period<br/>
 <br/>
 An associated <i>'spotify.sqlite'</i> DB is created with individual tables for each category of release.